Honest Review:

 The Deputy Scheduling Plan is designed for businesses that need a better way to create and manage schedules and communicate with their team.

-At $3.50 per user per month, businesses get features such as unlimited shifts per month, employee scheduling, auto-scheduling, POS integration, PTO & leave management.
+At $3.50 per user per month, businesses get unlimited shifts per month, employee scheduling, auto-scheduling, POS integration, PTO & leave management.
 They also get the news feed, tasking, open API, dashboard, meal & rest break planning, demand planning, SMS & email notifications, availability management, shift swap and find replacement, schedule templates, and 24/7 email support.

 Deputy Time and Attendance Plan